Last updated on February 19th, 2018 at 03:03 pm

 Recovery is the goal.
 We can all agree on that!

-But, while the word recovery has a specific meaning, in the context of addiction and treatment, it can be a harder thing to pin down.
+But, what is ‘Recovery?’
+The word has a specific definition.
+In the context of addiction and treatment, however, true meaning can be harder to pin down.

-But addiction is complicated by the vast number of different substances or activities that can be addictive.
-While addiction is rightfully considered a disease today, a disorder of the brain, it is still behavioral and that behavior is different if you’re entering a casino, or a bar, or a doctor’s office.
-Different addictive substances or activities can also have vastly different effects on the body.
+Addiction is complicated by the number of different substances or activities that can be addictive.
+While addiction is considered a disease, it is still also a behavioral disorder.
+That behavior is different if you’re entering a casino, a bar, or a doctor’s office.
+And, different addictive substances, or activities, can have vastly different effects on the body and brain.

 Recovery will look different, as well.

-It can be difficult to reach recovery or stay in recovery without a clear picture of what recovery looks like.
+It can be difficult to achieve and maintain recovery without a clear picture of what recovery looks like.

-As with any definition of recovery, it isn’t a complete picture, and can’t possibly address the recovery scenario of every person battling addiction.
-But, what this word cloud does is establish some commonalities of recovery in a visually attractive way.
+As with any definition of recovery, this is not a complete picture.
+We can’t possibly address the recovery scenario of every person battling addiction.
+But, what this word cloud does is establish some common threads in a visually attractive way.

-Below please see our recovery word cloud, and read on after for selected quotes and discussion.
+Below, please see our word cloud, and read on after for selected quotes and discussion.

 …a meaningful life in sobriety…